rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 So within an inner class code, the `this` reference refers to the instance of the inner class, as you'd probably expect, since `this` always refers to the currently executing object.
-But when the inner class code wants an explicit reference to the outer class instance that the inner instance is tied to, it can access the outer class `this` like:
+But when the inner class code wants an explicit reference to the outer class instance that the inner instance is tied to, it can access the outer class `this` like shown below:

 {% highlight java linenos %}
 class MyOuter {